Continuing Education Activity

 - Explain the importance of improving care coordination amongst the interprofessional team to enhance the delivery of care for patients treated with almotriptan.

-In pregnant women with migraines or headaches, triptan use is less frequent; where drugs like metoclopramide, and acetaminophen are more common choices for migraines due to their effectiveness and safety.
-Triptans have also found to be quite effective in treating menstrual migraines in premenopausal women.
-Various studies have shown that among the triptans, rizatriptan has proven to be the most beneficial in treating acute menstrual migraines in females.
+In pregnant women with migraines or headaches, triptan use is less frequent, where drugs like metoclopramide and acetaminophen are more common choices for migraines due to their effectiveness and safety.
+Triptans have also been found to be quite effective in treating menstrual migraines in premenopausal women.
+Various studies have shown that rizatriptan has proven to be the most beneficial in treating acute menstrual migraines in females among triptan drugs.
 A randomized, placebo-controlled study showed that rizatriptan provided pain relief between 2 to 24 hours with an efficacy of 63 percent when compared to other classes of triptans.

 Mechanism of Action

 Almotriptan is a selective serotonin agonist on the 5-HT1B and 5-HT1D receptors in the cranial arteries.
 Activation of the 5HT receptors is associated with a reduction in neurogenic inflammation, which researchers hypothesize to be involved in the migraine relief process.

 Almotriptan works by narrowing the blood vessels in the brain, thereby reducing the cerebral blood flow, stopping the transmission of pain signals to the brain center.
 The drug has a relatively short half-life of 3 hours, and research, the oral bioavailability was found to be 69.1%.
 Almotriptan is excreted in the urine and metabolized predominantly by the cytochrome CYP450 system.
 Compared with earlier generation triptans such as sumatriptan, almotriptan has a higher oral bioavailability and a shorter plasma half-life.